Yes. That were what our world had come to.

 Grey’s next move was to challenge Southampton to a duel.
 Southampton refused to fight in England, but offered to do so in Ireland or France.
 Grey went off to soldier in the Netherlands.

 The Earl of Essex knew his enemies (led by Sir Robert Cecil) were still determined to find proof of his “treason”.
 In December 1600 he’d written to King James VI of Scotland complaining they were trumping up evidence against him.
-He also claimed they were conspiring against James, and intended to offer the throne to the Infanta of Spain.
+He also claimed they were conspiring against James, and intending to offer the throne to the Infanta of Spain.

 Essex believed it was up to him to stop the “wickedness and madness of these men” and save England.
 He wanted James to send an ambassador to insist that Queen Elizabeth name James as her successor, and reinstate him (Essex) in his previous positions.
 Essex, as James chief supporter, could then deal with Sir Robert Cecil.
 Or so he hoped.